 And the RAX120 has all the usual settings you’d want from a router.
 You can easily view connected clients, reserve an IP address for a particular client, block its access via MAC address, and so on.
 The router also supports Dynamic DNS, which is very helpful if you want to set up remote access services at home.

 There’s also a handy Quality of Service (QoS) engine.
-You can quickly set the priority for connected clients or applications, though, you do have to add one a time.
+You can quickly prioritize connected clients or applications, though you do have to add one at a time.

 By the way, the RAX120 can work as a router (default), an Access Point, or a (very expensive) client (Bridge Mode).
-To change its roles (or modes), just log in the web interface, to the Advanced tab then navigate to Advanced Setup and then click on “Router / AP / Bridge Mode.”
+To change its roles (or modes), log in to the web interface to the Advanced tab, navigate to Advanced Setup, and click on “Router / AP / Bridge Mode.”

 I tried out all these roles, and they worked as intended.
-In all, the RAX120 has all the features and settings for home users and some extra for advanced users.
+The RAX120 has all the features and settings for home users and some extra for advanced users.
 But it doesn’t have everything I’d expect from a router of its caliber.